 Bruno is also of the opinion that omega-3s are the most generally protective supplement for heart health, and Holtby notes that in 2000, the U.S. Food and Drug Administration allowed a qualified health claim for dietary supplements containing EPA and DHA.
 It reads, “Supportive but not conclusive research shows that consumption of EPA and DHA omega-3 fatty acids may reduce the risk of coronary heart disease.”
 Holtby states it unequivocally: “No other dietary supplement has as much research demonstrating its benefits for overall health and for heart health, specifically.”

-Citing the protection against coronary plaque they afford, and their potential blood pressure and cholesterol benefits, Budoff argues that antioxidants in general are where consumers should place their focus.
+Citing the protection against coronary plaque they afford, and their potential blood pressure and cholesterol benefits, Budoff argues that antioxidants in general are where consumers should place their focus when it comes to high blood pressure remedies.
 Along with pterostilbene, he points to aged garlic extract as a proven heart-health aid.